mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 You have mastered unlocking hidden or lost ancient secrets.
 You always have the _Legend Lore_ spell prepared.
 When you cast _Legend Lore_ using Rhythmancy Points, the casting time is 1 action, and you replace its Material component requirements with an instrument worth at least 1 GP.

+## Fighter

+At level 3, a Fighter gains the choice of a subclass.
+The following option is made available to you when making that choice: the Wordsmith.

+### Wordsmith

+Though all bards have the ability to learn rhythmancy spells, practitioners of the College of Legends have built entire careers out of unlocking the magic sealed within these songs.
+These maestros are often sought out as teachers to aid new students in their rhythmantic studies, passing on what they learned from their own masters of the craft.

+#### ?

+#### Level 7: ?

+#### Level 10: ?

+#### Level 15: ?

+#### Level 18: ?

 ## Ranger

-At 3rd level, a Ranger gains the choice of a subclass.
+At level 3, a Ranger gains the choice of a subclass.
 The following option is made available to you when making that choice: the Wild Composer.

 ### Wild Composer